gildas-lormeau/zip.js/README.md

 await zipWriter.add("hello.txt", { readable: helloWorldReadable });
 await zipWriter.close();

-// Retrieves the Blob object containing the zip file const zipBlob = await promiseZipBlob;
+// Retrieves the Blob object containing the zip file. const zipBlob = await promiseZipBlob;

 // ----
-// Reads the zip file
+// Read the zip file
 // ----

 // Creates a TransformStream object where the content of teh first entry will be written.